 We take seriously our responsibility to protect and safeguard the welfare of children, young people and vulnerable adults entrusted to our care and have a Safeguarding Officer and Safeguarding Policy that we work to.

 · We aim to provide a safe and caring environment for all we come into contact with particularly children, young people and vulnerable adults.

-· We are committed to the implementation of the Guernsey Deanery Child and Adult Protection Guidelines, and the relevant statutory legislation and guidance for the welfare of children, young people and vulnerable adults.
+· We are committed to the implementation of the Parish Safeguarding Handbook Policy and the relevant statutory legislation and guidance for the welfare of children, young people and vulnerable adults.

 · We will ensure that all those who are authorised to work with vulnerable groups are appointed according to diocesan safer recruitment guidelines.
 We will exercise proper care in selection, appointment, training and support including the use of Disclosure and Barring Service (DBS).

 · We will respond without delay to concerns or allegations that a child or vulnerable adult may have been harmed, cooperating with the police and social services in any investigation.

 · We will challenge any abuse of power by anyone in authority.